ikalco/solar_system_sim/README.md

-## A physically accurate Solar System Simulation
+## A Solar System Simulation

+Small hobby project to refamiliarize with C and SDL2. \
+It accurately simulates newtons gravity equation with \
+real astronomical numbers and makes it look a little nice.

 ### Build and Run